RUDRARAJUCHAITANYAVARMA/19CSE101-LINUX-COMMANDS/README.md

-chmod go-rwx NOD                                         For example, to remove read write and execute permissions on the file biglist for the group and others chmod a+rw biglist                                       to give a specific permission             U : USER  g:GROUP  O:OTHER chmod a-rw biglist                                       to remove a specific permission
+chmod go-rwx NOD                                         For example, to remove read write and execute permissions on the file biglist for the group and others chmod a+rw biglist                                       to give a specific permission             U : USER  g:GROUP  O:OTHER chmod a-rw biglist                                       to remove a specific permission uname -a                                                 This will let u know which version of linux are u using! du                                                       The du command outputs the number of kilobyes used by each subdirectory du -s *                                                  The -s flag will display only a summary (total size) and the * means all files and directories gzip NOD                                                 to zip the directry gunzip NOD.gz                                            to unzip the zip the zipped file zcat NOD.gz                                              zcat will read gzipped files without needing to uncompress them first diff file1 file2                                         to check the differences